The Douglas lemma for von Neumann algebras and some applications

 For the convenience of the reader, we briefly recall some basic notions in operator algebras and set up the notation.
 We shall denote a complex Hilbert space by $\mathscr{H}$ and the set of bounded operators on $\mathscr{H}$ by $\mathcal{B}(\mathscr{H})$.
-The family $\mc{B}(\mathscr{H})$ is an algebra relative to the usual addition and multiplication (composition) of operators.
-Let $\| A \|$ denote the {\it bound\/} of an operator $A$.
-Provided with this norm, $\mc{B}(\mathscr{H})$ becomes a Banach algebra.
+The family $\mathcal{B}(\mathscr{H})$ is an algebra relative to the usual addition and multiplication (composition) of operators.
+Let $\| \cdot \|$ denote the usual operator norm.
+Provided with this norm, $\mathcal{B}(\mathscr{H})$ becomes a Banach algebra.
 A family $\Gamma$ of operators on $\mathscr{H}$ is said to be ``self-adjoint'' when $A^*$, the adjoint-operator of $A$, is in $\Gamma$ if $A$ is in $\Gamma$.
-The norm-closed self-adjoint subalgebras of $\mc{B}(\mathscr{H})$ are called ``C*-algebras'' and those closed in the strong-operator topology on $\mc{B}(\mathscr{H})$ (the topology corresponding to convergence of nets of bounded operators on individual vectors in $\mathscr{H}$) are the ``von Neumann algebras''.
-Our von Neumann algebras are required to contain the identity operator $I$ on $\mathscr{H}$ {\it i.e.}\ $Ix=x$, for each $x$ in $\mathscr{H}$.
-We assume that our $C^*$-algebras are unital unless stated otherwise.
+The norm-closed self-adjoint subalgebras of $\mathcal{B}(\mathscr{H})$ are called ``C*-algebras'' and those closed in the weak-operator topology on $\mathcal{B}(\mathscr{H})$ are the ``von Neumann algebras''.
+Our von Neumann algebras are required to contain the identity operator $I$ on $\mathscr{H}$, that is, $Ix=x$ for each $x$ in $\mathscr{H}$.
+We assume that our $C^*$-algebras are unital.
 We often denote a C*-algebra by ``$\mathfrak{A}$'' and a von Neumann algebra by ``$\mathscr{R}$.''
-For a compact Hausdorff space $X$, we denote the algebra of complex-valued continuous functions on $X$ by $C(X)$.
-With complex conjugation as involution, it forms the canonical example of a unital commutative $C^*$-algebra with $X$ being the state space equipped with the weak-$*$ topology.
-In the rest of this section, we motivate the three main directions and contexts in which we discuss the Douglas lemma - (i) one-sided ideal structure of von Neumann algebras, (ii) sub-Stonean spaces, and (iii) $C^*$-convexity in Hilbert $C^*$-bimodules over a $C^*$-algebra.
+In the rest of this section, we discuss the two contexts in which we apply the Douglas lemma - (i) one-sided ideal structure of von Neumann algebras, (ii) $C^*$-convexity in bimodules over a $C^*$-algebra.